iCost: A Novel Instance-Complexity-Based Cost-Sensitive Learning Framework: Methodology

 In classification algorithms, a cost function is utilized for the learning process.
 The goal is to minimize the total cost associated with the predictions.
-Optimization algorithms such as stochastic gradient descent are utilized to reach the optimal point.
-This way, the model parameters are determined and the classifier learns to predict as accurately as possible.
-To give an example, for the LR classifier, log loss is calculated in the following way -
+Optimization algorithms such as stochastic gradient descent are utilized to reach the optimal point and the model parameters are determined through this process.
+For example, in binary classification for the LR classifier, log loss is calculated in the following way:

 Here, \begin{itemize} \item N is the total number of samples \item \( y_i \) is the true label of the ith sample (0 or 1) \item \( h_\theta(x_i)\) is the predicted probability that the ith sample belongs to class 1, as calculated by the classifier. \item \(\theta\) is the model parameters. \end{itemize}